-Legislative work is carried out with the assistance of top lobbyists, strategists and political insiders who help our political action team write, promote and enact new and stronger horse protection laws.
+Legislative work is carried out with the advice and assistance of top lobbyists, strategists and political insiders to help us write, promote and enact new and stronger horse protection laws.

 Our staff and volunteers work in home-based offices.

 For our staff and volunteers, working in their own space and setting their own hours gives them the flexibility and convenience necessary to work for us.

 This gives our organization the freedom to recruit from among the most highly skilled and knowledgeable staff available unrestricted by where they work and what they do.

 Additionally, working this way substantially reduces our overheads, and allows us to build a phenomenal team without the usual hiring constraints.

 During re-organization, The Horse Fund moved its administrative offices to Louisville, Kentucky.

 As of this writing, The Horse Fund has five full time and two part time staff with approximately 120 volunteers working virtually around the clock in 13 countries including the U.S.

-We also from time to time employ legal professionals, veterinary specialists and private investigators on an ad hoc basis.
+We also from time to time put together funding to employ legal professionals, veterinary specialists and private investigators on an ad hoc basis.